Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 ---
 New Class added in brickGame package:

-- GameState: Serves as a container for storing and managing the state of the brick game, including information such as the current level, positions of the break and ball, game statistics (score, hearts), block configurations, power-ups, and various flags and parameters that control the game's behavior and interactions.
+- GameState: Serves as a container for storing and managing the state of the brick game (which is initially defined in Main), including information such as the current level, positions of the break and ball, game statistics (score, hearts), block configurations, power-ups, and various flags and parameters that control the game's behavior and interactions.

 - By using the GameState class, object is created to encapsulate and manage the state of the brick game, allowing easy access and manipulation of various game parameters by passing the object instance.